jju/stubbl/seasons/gcxi/week06.md

 [next week](week07)

 * business storyline GH-DS [[writer]] playing for a tanking team vs a team really trying to win, ZV-CT [[aficionado]] playing more with less and how it doesn't work for the Tatters
-* player storyline RE-SR [[warreporter]] counting stats and Ekua's GP record (parallel with longevity in gangsterism), BC-AM [[writer]] Aeson vs Laurel in a battle of finesse and scoring and beauty, FT-GF [[aficionado]] Venus needs a rebound match after being stifled in the CC against the Mules
+* player storyline RE-SR [[warreporter]] counting stats and Ekua's GP record (parallel with longevity in gangsterism), BC-AM [[writer]] Aeson vs Laurel in a battle of finesse and scoring and beauty, FT-GF [[aficionado]] Veens needs a rebound match after being stifled in the CC against the Mules
 * team storyline EF-IC [[aficionado]] Drop Eagle matchup with two teams on top of their divisions, KD-OW [[writer]] the Wyrms need to start overachieving and they have the skills to do it, OM-CF [[warreporter]] rumours have it that this could be a bloodbath
 * Playoffs: Now is the middle game where teams just need to hang in until the trade deadline when lineups have to be solidified.
 We can expect a bit of experimentation.